 Whilst her songs often ring with sadness and pain, her not-so-PG stories – including one about a guy who ruined Back To The Future for her by asking for a blow job – make her live performances a real joy to witness.

-Accompanied by her bassist and drummer for the majority of her set, she effortlessly performed singles ‘What’s Good’, ‘Bud’ and ‘On Hold’, as well as delivering a solo rendition of track ‘Brother’, which was particularly poignant.
-The tear-inducing ‘Three Oh Nine’ was also performed in Fenne Lily’s trademark modest, yet stunning style.
-Even in her sleep-deprived state – she’d spent almost a solid 24 hours hand-painting tote bags for her fans – she’s a beguiling, beautiful performer.
+Accompanied by her bassist and drummer for the majority of her set, she effortlessly performed singles ‘What’s Good’, ‘Bud’ and ‘On Hold’ as well as delivering a poignant solo rendition of track ‘Brother’.
+She performed the tear-inducing ‘Three Oh Nine’ in her trademark modest, stunning style and even in her sleep-deprived state – she’d spent almost a solid 24 hours hand-painting tote bags for the merch stand – she’s a beguiling, beautiful performer.

 We recommend you catch her now, before she inevitably becomes uncatchable.

 Support came from Oxford group Be Good, who won the crowd over with their indie-pop sounds and hap-hazard charm.